Only the performances in the Final Event count towards awards.

 Medals for each group are awarded separately.

-- The minimum score for a Gold medal is the highest score such that at least one twelfth of all finalists in the group receive a gold medal.
+- The minimum score for a Gold medal is the highest score such that at least 1/12 of all finalists in the group receive a gold medal.

-- The minimum score for a Silver medal is the highest score such that at least one quarter of all finalists in the group receive a gold or silver medal.
+- The minimum score for a Silver medal is the highest score such that at least 1/4 of all finalists in the group receive a gold or silver medal.

-- The minimum score for a Bronze medal is the lowest score such that at most one half of all finalists in the group receive a medal.
+- The minimum score for a Bronze medal is the highest score such that at least 1/2 of all finalists in the group receive a medal.

-In each group, for those contestants who achieve a positive score but do not receive medals, the score necessary to achieve an Honourable Mention is the highest score such that at least 70% of all finalists in the group receive either a medal or an Honourable Mention.
+In each group, for those contestants do not receive medals, the score necessary to achieve an Honourable Mention is the highest score such that at least 2/3 of all finalists in the group receive either a medal or an Honourable Mention.

 The highest-scoring Junior Group finalist studying at Secondary 3 / Grade 9 / Year 10 or below will be given the Best Young Contestant Award.